microsoft/napajs/examples/modules/async-number/README.md

     napa::module::DoAsyncWork(Local<Function>::Cast(args[1]),
         [value](auto complete) {
-            // This runs at the same thread.
+            // This runs in the same thread.
             _now += value;
             complete(reinterpret_cast<void*>(static_cast<uintptr_t>(_now.load())));
         },
         [](auto jsCallback, void* result) {
-            // This runs at the same thread as one IncreaseSync() is called. auto isolate = Isolate::GetCurrent();
+            // This runs in the same thread as the one IncreaseSync() is called in. auto isolate = Isolate::GetCurrent();

             int32_t argc = 1;